St Anne's Catholic School, Southampton: History

 St Anne's Convent School was established in 1904 by the La Sainte Union Sisters and is still under their trusteeship.

 Girls from this school joined Talbot Heath School in Bournemouth during WW2 as they were moved to safety.
 That school was open throughout the war.

 St Anne's was the first direct grant grammar school to convert to a comprehensive intake.
-After over a century of single-sex education, boys were admitted into the sixth form for the first time beginning in the 2006-07 school year.
+After over a century of single-sex education, boys were admitted into the sixth form for the first time beginning in the 2006–07 school year.
 The word "convent" was dropped from the school's official title to reflect this change.

-Child abuse allegations
+Child abuse charges and convictions

 In 2024, the school's former headteacher, in post until 2023, was charged with child sexual abuse.
 The police said that four other teachers at the school were also under investigation.
-In January 2025, another former teacher was charged with rape and abuse of a position of trust.
+In January 2025, another former teacher was charged with rape and abuse of a position of trust; he was convicted in February 2026 and sentenced to six years' imprisonment.
 The school made a statement, saying that "While we do not know the full details of the allegations, there is no shying away from the severity of the charges".
 A third former teacher was charged in April 2025 with offences of sexual activity against a child.
 A fourth was charged in May 2025; he was convicted in October 2025 and sentenced to 14 months' imprisonment.
+In July 2026, a fifth teacher was charged with sexual assault alleged to have taken place between 1971 and 1973.